marijnh/Eloquent-JavaScript/04_data.md

 {{index recursion}}

-The recursive version of `nth` will, similarly, look at an ever smaller part of the “tail” of the list and at the same time count down the index until it reaches zero, at which point it can return the `value` property of the node it is looking at.
+The recursive version of `nth` will, similarly, look at an ever smaller part of the "tail" of the list and at the same time count down the index until it reaches zero, at which point it can return the `value` property of the node it is looking at.
 To get the zeroeth element of a list, you simply take the `value` property of its head